 Traveling is mostly trekking for me and yet I’m not getting what I wanted from it.
 I have tried doing longer and more difficult ones (non-technical of course), but the experience rarely matches the expectations.
 Although I have traveled a lot in Uttarakhand and Himachal Pradesh region but I can count on my fingers the memorable ones, and one of them is not a trekking thing at all.
 I have looked for different challenges – be it in the form of extreme weather (-30 degree celsius) or extremely physical expedition (561 km's cycling from Manali to Leh) in the past one year, but both didn’t fructify for the reasons beyond my control.
-So, one can understand the type of uneasiness and desperation I was in to break this mould and do something worthwhile.
+So, one can understand the type of uneasiness and desperation I was in to break this mode and do something worthwhile.

 As most people, I too have a very big bucket list to satiate my wanderlust.
 I have always wanted to explore North-East India but haven’t really set out a time period when I will do so.
 I knew that there is a big and popular trek there called Goecha la and I will one day do it and it couldn’t have come at a better time for me when I have decided to do it….or may I say that I have been made to choose it.
 A travel company were giving huge discounts on all its treks and I have to choose one which is not so far in distant future but still being big enough that I will save some money on it.
 Goecha la fits the bill as it not only falls in Sikkim but going there is both time consuming and exhausting.
-I ended up fixing my date with Goecha la a good 3 months in advance.
+I ended up fixing my date with Goechala trek a good 3 months in advance.
 However, I would rather say that the destiny has set this date for me on my behalf.

 3 months later, I am still without an airplane ticket (don’t ask me why) and why I wasted more than 1 days leave traveling far east.
 As I boarded the train and checked my ambiance for the next 24+ hrs., I have started regretting my decision of going so far.
 The train experience has made me question my decision over and over again and I have nothing else to do.
 How much can a person sleep?
 I was carrying a book but do not have the will to touch it.
 I do not know who my colleagues would be and it is 2 days traveling before we reach a place called Yuksom.
 I’m pretty sure that I would be wasted by the time I will be there and would be counting days for return from thereon.
 Things can’t have started on a worse note I suppose.

-Anyways, my train was late by hours (which is normal) and I reached Siliguri early in the morning.
+Anyways, my train was late for hours (which is normal) and I reached Siliguri early in the morning.
 I thought that if I could be a bit smarter and find a cab quickly then I will be at Yuksom earlier and will get some time to rest but as the luck would have it, it started raining and I have to take another cab after the first one refused to go for the lack of passengers.
 This cab is not going to Yuksom but to Jorethang from where I have to take another one.
-Although, I didn’t mention it earlier but I like the early morning rain in Siliguri and I have liked the place for whatever little I have seen of it.
+Although, I didn’t mention it earlier I like the early morning rain in Siliguri and I have liked the place for whatever little I have seen of it.
 It come across as very quiet and laidback place to me with amazing weather throughout the year (so I have heard).

 Mountains and more mountains – I have reached Jorethang.
 Do not remember much of the journey till that place, maybe there was nothing to remember.
 Normally, a cab to Yuksom would be available every 30 minutes from there but on that particular day, I spent close to 4 hrs waiting for the one.
 Anyways, I met this young person from a nearby village who is going to see his sister over a weekend and is also waiting for his cab.
 We both decided to explore this small hill town and its market.
 We had some interesting conversation and we also managed to take keys from army personnel for a Buddhist temple that is situated at the top of a small hill.
 It is surprising that no one was there and the temple was locked.
 Anyways, we had a good view of the whole town, clicked some pictures and off we go.
 I boarded my cab and reached Yuksom in the evening, enjoying and admiring nature and local culture en route.